tamartsi/association_analyses_class/3_linear_mixed_models.md

 Linear mixed models - variance components
 -----------------------------------------

+-   Variance components are used in two important applications.
+    -   Association testing;
-\\begin{itemize} - Variance components are used in two important applications. + Association testing; + Heritability estimation. - Both require estimates of the variance components. - They are estimated by fitting a . + A model that includes the trait, and all adjusting covariates, and the random effects matrices; but not individual genotypes.
+    -   Heritability estimation.
+-   Both require estimates of the variance components.
+-   They are estimated by fitting a .
+    -   A model that includes the trait, and all adjusting covariates, and the random effects matrices; but not individual genotypes.

 Linear mixed models - the null model
 ------------------------------------